My profile, credits and applications

 If you have been granted an extension, you can see extension semesters separated by a vertical line.
 A current extension semester is half white and half red, and a remaining extension semester is red.

 The graphs indicating progress are only shown regarding study rights leading to a degree.
 For example, there are no graphs shown for study rights in the Open University.

 You can also see possible previous degrees and their degree titles on the page.

 You can see the attendance registrations for the last three academic years of your study right in the section Attendance.
 By clicking Past registrations, you can also see the registration information of previous academic years.
-(Please note that this information might be incomplete still in autumn 2021)

 In this section you can see the options related to your study right, such as Master’s programmes where you can continue your studies after a Bachelor’s degree.
 Confirmed selections are marked with a blue tick and options with blue arrows.
 You can see more explanations under the chart.